-Yes, they’re pretty and popular.
-But what’s really hiding under that lovely layer of fruit?
-And how many calories are in an acai bowl?
-We’re dishing with Jenna A. Werner, RD, creator of Happy Slim Healthy for all of the acai intel.
+But what’s underneath that lovely layer of fruit?
+Is this tasty trend boosting your health or hindering it?
+And how many calories are in an acai bowl, anyway?
+We’re dishing with registered dietitian Jenna Werner, creator and CEO of Happy Strong Healthy, on all of the acai intel.

 What are acai bowls, exactly?